zubinchopra/portaldocs/portal-sdk/templates/top-blades-advanced.md

 ### Pinning the blade

+#### PDL Blade

 Blades can be marked as pinnable to the dashboard by setting `Pinnable="true"` in the TemplateBlade's PDL definition file.
 Blades are pinned as button parts to the dashboard by default.
 Any other represention should be specified in the PDL file.

+#### No-PDL Blade

+No-pdl blades can be made pinnable by making the following changes to your code.

+1. Add the `@TemplateBlade.Pinnable.Decorator` decorator to the  Template Blade class

+1. Implement an `onPin' method`.

+1. Return a `PartReference` instance to a Part you design that accepts the `logo` and `title` as parameters, according to the Part's `TParameters` type.

+These concepts are illustrated in the sample located at `<dir>/Client/V2/Blades/Pinning/PinnableBlade.ts` and in the working copy located at [https://df.onecloud.azure-test.net/#blade/SamplesExtension/PinnableBlade/personId/111](https://df.onecloud.azure-test.net/#blade/SamplesExtension/PinnableBlade/personId/111).

 ### Storing settings